15 April 2021

 Alongside the risk assessment, we have worked hard to ensure that we have met the 4 other steps of the Government guidelines in our office.
 As set out here:

-There is lots of useful information on the signs and symptoms of the virus on the government website and NHS website.
+There is lots of useful information on the signs/symptoms of the virus aswell as on testing and vaccinations on the government website and NHS website.

 Here are some useful links: